-7.3 What carer's and bereavement leave may be used for
+7.7 What carer's and bereavement leave may be used for

-- 7.3 (a) The entitlement to use bereavement leave/compassionate leave and carer's leave in accordance with this clause is subject to the person being either: - (1) A member of the employee's immediate family; or - (2) A member of the employee's household.
+- 7.7 (a) The entitlement to use bereavement leave/compassionate leave and carer's leave in accordance with this clause is subject to the person being either: - (1) A member of the employee's immediate family; or - (2) A member of the employee's household.

-7.3 (b) The term immediate family includes:
+7.7 (b) The term immediate family includes:

-- (1) A spouse (including a former spouse, a de facto and a former de facto spouse) of the employee.
-A de facto spouse, in relation to a person, means a person of the same or opposite sex to the first mentioned person who lives with the first mentioned person as the husband or wife of that person on a bona fide domestic basis although not legally married to that person; and - (2) A child or an adult child (including an adopted child, a step child or an ex-nuptial child), parent, grandparent, grandchild or sibling of the employee or spouse of the employee.
+- A spouse (including a former spouse, a de facto and a former de facto spouse) of the employee; and - (2) A child or an adult child (including an adopted child, a step child or an ex-nuptial child), parent, grandparent, grandchild or sibling of the employee or spouse of the employee.